nextcloud/documentation/developer_manual/android_library/library_installation.rst

 There are different methods to add an external library to a project, then we will describe one of them.

 #.
-Compile the ownCloud Android Library
+Compile the Nextcloud Android Library